Norbert Pardi: Awards and patents

 In 2021, he received the Dennis Gabor Inventor Award.
-In the same year, Pardi was also awarded the prestigous BIAL Award in Biomedicine as lead author of the honoured scientific paper.
+In the same year, Pardi was also awarded the prestigious BIAL Award in Biomedicine as lead author of the honoured scientific paper.

 Pardi has invented more than 16 technological advancements that led to being patented.
 Among them, Nucleoside-modified RNA for inducing an immune response against zika virus and Chimeric Influenza Virus Hemagglutinin mRNA-Based Vaccines and Uses Thereof.